realdadfish/sparkleshare-dashboard/README.md

 The patches are - just like the original sources - released under the GNU Affero General Public License v3.

+Please have a look at the `INSTALL.md` file for more detailed information how to get the Dashboard up and running.

 Have fun
 - Thomas <me@thomaskeller.biz>